Installing a bidet costs an average of $640

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-A bidet is a plumbing feature or plumbing attachment that lets you wash your intimate areas after using the toilet.
-They generally cost more than standard toilet prices, but bidets are more environmentally friendly than using toilet paper and can get you cleaner.
-A few different options are available, including a low-cost portable bidet, a traditional wall or floor-mounted bidet, a bidet toilet, and a toilet seat attachment.
+A bidet is a bathroom fixture or attachment that allows you to rinse clean after using the toilet.
+While they cost more than a standard toilet, a bidet is gentler on the planet and leaves you noticeably cleaner.
+Several options are available, including a low-cost portable bidet, a traditional wall-mounted or floor-mounted bidet, a bidet toilet, and a toilet seat attachment.

 Bidets come in various types and styles, from affordable toilet seat attachments to standalone models and high-end smart bidet toilets.
 Understanding the differences can help you choose the right option for your needs and budget.